beaconsproject/hydrology_explorer/docs/user_guide.md

 **BEACONs Hydrology Explorer** identifies areas upstream and downstream of an AOI and associated hydrologic metrics.
 This page provides step-by-step instructions.

 The **Welcome** section includes the **Overview** landing page that provides a concise introduction to the app and its functionality.
-It also includes this guide and **Dataset Requirements** that outlines the description, naming convention, and data structure of the required spatial layers used by the **BEACONs Hydology Explorer** app.
+It also includes this guide and the **Dataset Requirements** tab that describes the required spatial layers used by the **BEACONs Hydology Explorer** app.
 <br><br>

 To get started, click 'Set input parameters' on the left-side panel.